Imran Junaidi

 Imran Junaidi (Urdu-عمران جنیدی) was a rock climber and mountaineer from Islamabad, Pakistan.
+Junaidi was considered one of the pioneers of big wall climbing in Pakistan.
 He is best known for first Pakistani ascent of Malika Parbat (5290 m), and a new route on little Trango (5455 m) in the Trango group.

-In 2015 Junaidi along with two other teammates went missing while on an expedition in the Himalayan mountains in Kashmir.
-A search operation was initiated which ended after about three weeks without any success.
+In 2015, Junaidi, along with two other teammates, went missing while on an expedition to climb Sarwali Peak.
+His remains were recovered in 2024, nine years after his disappearance.
 Junaidi was 33.

 Climbing

-Imran Junaidi was a passionate climber.
-He had been engaged in outdoor pursuits since 1998.
-Junaidi was the winner of several national level rock climbing competitions, and he had an exceptional record in mix and rock climbing expeditions.
+Junaidi began climbing at an early age.
+As a rock climber, Junaidi was the winner of several national level rock climbing competitions and was known for his speed ascents.